-- 1. Begin by taking a quick look through the entire section being assigned and focus on the figures and captions. - 2.
+1. Take a quick look through the entire section being assigned and focus on the figures and captions.
+Read through the Chapter Summary section

+- 2. Watch the PowerPoint lecture corresponding to the assigned chapter. - 3.
 Then carefully read through the entire section.
-Make sure you have an undistracted period (hour) to read through the section. - 3.
-Read through the Chapter Summary section (as it relates to the assigned sections) and evaluate if you understand these summary statements.
-If not, go back to any confusing sections and read them again. - 4.
+Make sure you have an undistracted period (hour) to read through the section. - 4.
 Reread any sections that apply to activity or class questions that you do not understand. - 5.
-Email the instructor with questions (or ask in class) about material that is not clear, or if you have a question about a related topic.
+Message the instructor with questions (or ask in lab) about material that is not clear, or if you have a question about a related topic.